-Friday we got the news that there are more jobs in Canada in March, but they are part-time, thus those who are piecing together “patch work careers” made up of many part-time jobs, have found more of them?
-This is good news?
+Friday we got the news that there are more jobs in Canada in March, but they are part-time, thus those who are piecing together “patchwork careers” made up of many part-time jobs, have found more of them.
+Is this good news?

 The report states: